wallacegibbon/gd32vf103_lib/README.md

 ## Introduction

-This is a library for GD32VF103xxxx RISC-V microcontrollers.
-It depends on the GNU toolchains (GCC, Binutils) for (at least) RV32I.
+This is a library for GD32VF103xxxx (Based on the Bumblebee kernel of Nucleisys) RISC-V microcontrollers.
+It depends on the GNU toolchains (GCC, Binutils) for (at least) RV32I/RV32E.

-## C library

-A simple (and incomplete) C library is included in this repository.

 ## Debugger Adaptor